Yuhan-W/yuhan-W/content/authors/admin/_index.md

   url: http://www.xjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning, deep learning and artificial intelligence.
+bio: My research interests include machine learning, deep learning and natural language processing.

 # Interests to show in About widget
 interests:
 - Machine Learning
 - Deep Learning
-- Artificial Intelligence
+- Natural Language Processing

 # Education to show in About widget
 education: